 - Now, the server pours a small amount in your glass.
 Look at the wine's color and check for cloudiness or sediment by holding the glass up to the light.
 Swirl, sniff, and taste.
 Here, you are tasting for off flavors or aromas that may indicate the wine has spoiled, such as a rotten egg smell, a vinegary taste, or a musty smell or flavor.
 If all is well, give the server a nod and he or she will pour the wine.
 If there are off flavors, tell the server the wine tastes off.
 He or she will bring you a new bottle, and the ritual will begin again.

 No Right or Wrong Answer

-Whether you're attending a tasting at a winery or throwing a wine tasting party of your own, it's helpful to know what this custom is all about.
+Whether you're attending a tasting at a winery or wine shop, ordering a bottle of wine in a restaurant, or throwing a wine tasting party of your own, it's helpful to know what this custom is all about.
 One of the best things about tasting is that there's no right or wrong answer when it comes to wine evaluation.
 The process is all about personal preference.